-The Swedish Armed Forces cooperates with the Civil Contingencies Agency, the Folke Bernadotte Academy, and the Police.
-This cooperation is a network of subject matter experts and aims to share best practices and cooperate when it comes to implementation of UNSCR 1325.
+The Swedish Armed Forces cooperates with the Civil Contingencies Agency (MSB), the Folke Bernadotte Academy (FBA), and the Swedish Police.
+This cooperation is a network of subject matter experts which shares best practices and cooperation when it comes to implementation of UNSCR 1325 and gender perspectives; both in national and international operations.
+In recent years, this cooperation, in regards to the gender perspective, is increasingly being focused on the needs and requirement related to the total defence concept (i.e. a national whole-of-government approach to crises and conflict situations).